 Therefore, it is necessary to teach children, minors, parents, social workers, people working with children, educators, and others how to protect children when using the Internet and how to recognize whether children and young people are exposed to inappropriate content on the Internet (i.e., how to react, what to do in these cases, etc.).

 The project initially included the organization of half-day educational workshops/trainings in Sarajevo, Tuzla, Zenica, and Mostar in the period of September, October, and November 2020, but were transferred on-line due to the pandemic restrictions.
-The four workshops will be led by 2 experienced, certified media literacy trainers and will include lectures and practical exercises on aspects of media and information literacy, with emphasis and education on the dangers of cyberspace.
+The four workshops were led by 2 experienced, certified media literacy trainers and will include lectures and practical exercises on aspects of media and information literacy, with emphasis and education on the dangers of cyberspace.
+Read more below.

-The focus of the workshops/lectures will be to develop media and information literacy skills with the aim of educating children about their rights to protection from abuse, pedophilia, or online begging.
+The focus of the workshops/lectures is to develop media and information literacy skills with the aim of educating children about their rights to protection from abuse, pedophilia, or online begging.

 - Increasing the capacity of parents, guardians, educators, social workers, and others to gain the ability to assess the types of information available to their children or the children they work with through the media and social networks.